 The air pockets created by gluten will burst if the dough isn’t mixed and risen correctly.
 Adding vinegar strengthens the gluten structure.
-This is especially helpful for short kneaded and quickly risen breads.
+This is especially helpful for short kneaded and quickly risen bread.
 It also provides a better environment for yeast fermentation which will accelerate the rising time.

 How vinegar changes the breads crumb

-Adding vinegar reduces oxidation of the flour.
+Adding vinegar reduces the oxidation of the flour.
 This will make the bread taste bitter and less extensible.
 Including vinegar in bread will improve the texture and feel of the crumb by enhancing the crumb structure.

 How vinegar improves the flavour of bread

 Vinegar is made from acetic acid.
 This is an organic acid that appears naturally during yeast fermentation as part of the dough fermentation process.
-When bread is made quickly a little bit of vinegar enhances the properties of the dough as if it had been made in a slow, more artisanal method.
+When bread is made quickly, a little bit of vinegar enhances the properties of the dough as if it had been made in a slow, more artisanal method.
 This makes bread taste more aromatic and lowers the pH value of the dough.